-In June 2020, we opened our 12th global office in Warsaw, Poland, during the first wave of the Covid-19 pandemic.
-Rafael Lopez-Espinosa, our Head of Poland, wrote about his experience brining Point72’s values and culture to a new part of the world.
+In June 2020, we opened our 12th global office, in Warsaw, Poland, during the first wave of the Covid-19 pandemic.
+Rafael Lopez-Espinosa, our Head of Poland, wrote about his experience bringing Point72’s values and culture to a new part of the world.

 I started at Point72 in 2015, after a career in consulting.
 I joined the strategy team, working on key initiatives for our Firm.
 Throughout that time, we have consistently been focused on growth, opportunistically opening new offices, working to find the best global talent and create a more diverse, resilient footprint.

 In 2019, we made the decision to find a city to become another hub for our technology, finance, operations, and data teams.
 We were looking for a city with a talented, highly-educated workforce, and a great culture.
 Through several rounds of selection, Warsaw always stood out.

 People who live here know this, but Warsaw is becoming increasingly important in Central and Eastern Europe—similar to cities like Berlin and London, it is attracting talent from its region and beyond.
 As the Polish capital, Warsaw also has some of the leading technical and engineering universities in the region, which not only produces well-trained graduates, but attracts companies—like ours—looking for a deep pool of top talent.
 People told me it was a vibrant place to work, and they were right.